You have a LinkedIn profile so people you know and people you don’t know can find you. But do you have a LinkedIn public profile?

 Edit Your URL

 The first option involves editing your profile’s URL.
-You can learn more about updating it here.
+It’s important (and easy) to customize it to fit your needs.

 Next, you can edit what’s visible on your profile: